Think before you text!Always review text messages from your financial institution for legitimacy before

 Refinancing Student Loans

-If you’ve finished your college education and had time to improve your credit
+If you’ve finished your college education, refinancing your student loan debts

 The credit score required to qualify for an auto loan is relative to the lender.
 On average, the borrower needs a score in the low 700s for a new car loan and mid-600s for a used car loan.